How Education Technology Supercharges Our Math Tutoring And How You Can Use It Too

 Technology’s Role In A 21st Century Classroom – Leveraging Our Platform To Make A Difference In Schools

-Due to its vast and varying nature, technology can result in a positive change in the classroom in a wide number of ways.
+Due to its vast and varying nature, the use of technology in the classroom can result in a positive change in the learning environment and student performance in a wide number of ways.
 They include:

-By introducing technology into the classroom, no matter which form it comes in, pupils are far more likely to be engaged with the topic they are learning.
-It provides you as a teacher with the chance to make learning fun in new and alternative ways, from gamification through to taking students on virtual school trips using the interactive whiteboard or projector.
+Technology tools provide you, as a teacher, with the chance to make learning fun in new and alternative ways, from gamification through to taking students on virtual school trips using the interactive whiteboard or projector.

 Improving Knowledge Retention Due To An Increase In Engagement

-One of the things we are dedicated to here at Third Space Learning, and at our parent facing platform Matr, is giving pupils the chance to learn in the way that best suits them.
-As all teachers know, no two pupils are the same, so we believe that the way they learn should match this.
+One of the things we are dedicated to here at Third Space Learning is giving students the chance to learn in the way that best suits them.
+As all teachers know, no two students are the same, so we believe that the way they learn should match this.

-Our tutors are trained to personalise lessons to get the best results from each session, and although this can be much trickier to do in a classroom with 30 pupils in it, if you find a way to bring a small element of that child’s personality into the way they are taught through a gamified computer task, a personalised maths adventure on the computer, or highly personalised 1 to 1 maths lesson, you will reap the rewards.
+Our tutors are trained to personalize lessons to get the best results from each session, and although this can be much trickier to do in a classroom with 30 students in it, if you find a way to bring a small element of that child’s personality into the way they are taught through a gamified computer task, a personalized math adventure on the computer, or highly personalized 1 to 1 math lesson, you will reap the rewards.

-How TSL Uses Education Technology To Do This: Each and every lesson we teach is personalised to the pupil that is taking part.
+How Third Space Learning Uses Education Technology To Do This: Each and every lesson we teach is personalized to the student that is taking part.
 If a child is taking slightly longer to learn something than their peers, the tutor will adapt the lesson to ensure that they have secured that particular piece of knowledge.
-Every pupil learns in a different way, and thanks to the individuality afforded to us by the types of educational technology we use, we can ensure that we find the right way for every pupil every time.

 Freeing Up Time And Providing Support For Some Of The Busiest People In The World …Teachers!

-Time is one of the most precious things in a primary school classroom, and with distractions, questions and queries coming from all angles throughout the day it can be tricky to even catch your breath as a teacher.
+Time is one of the most precious things in an elementary school classroom, and with distractions, questions and queries coming from all angles throughout the day, it can be tricky to even catch your breath as a teacher.

-Fortunately, the implementation of technology in the classroom has enabled teachers to have a chance to catch up on marking, speak to individual children or simply grab a much needed cup of tea.
-If used correctly technology should benefit both your pupils and you.
+Fortunately, the implementation of technology in the classroom has enabled teachers to have a chance to catch up on grading, speak to individual children or simply grab a much needed cup of coffee.
+If used correctly, technology should benefit both your students and you.

 Teaching Useful Skills For The 21st Century

-Whilst most primary school ages children are more than adept at using technology by the time they arrive in the Year 3 classroom, perfecting these skills is crucial to ensure that they are adaptable to the working world later in life.
+While most elementary school aged children are more than adept at using technology by the time they arrive in the grade school classroom, perfecting these skills is crucial to ensure that they are adaptable to the working world later in life.

-Primary pupils may take being able to use spreadsheets and tablets for granted by the time they leave for secondary school, but without learning how to make the most of them in their formative years, they could be playing catch up!
+Elementary students may take being able to use spreadsheets and tablets for granted by the time they leave for middle school, but without learning how to make the most of them in their formative years, they could be playing catch up!

-Looking for more detail on our 1-to-1 maths interventions?
+Looking for more detail on our one to one math interventions?

-If you want to review how we can help you bring more technology into your classroom and find out how we achieve 28 weeks progress in 14 weeks for Year 6 and lower down the school, book a demo with our schools team today.
-It takes 10 minutes over the phone and they’ll be happy to show you how we can help raise maths attainment in your school using our platform.
+If you want to review how we can help you bring more technology into your classroom and find out how we achieve 28 weeks progress in 14 weeks for 5th graders, book a demo with our schools team today.
+It takes 10 minutes over the phone and they’ll be happy to show you how we can help raise math attainment in your school using our platform.

-The Magic Behind The Scenes: How We Use Our Education Technology To Bring Maths Teaching Into The 21st Century
+The Magic Behind The Scenes: How We Use Our Education Technology To Bring Math Teaching Into The 21st Century

-Over the last 6 years, we have been constantly improving our 1-to-1 maths tuition to ensure that whilst it is engaging and fun for pupils, it also helps build up their confidence in maths and support teachers in the classroom.
+Over the last 9 years, we have been constantly improving our one to one math tutoring to ensure that while the functionality of the platform and educational materials provided are engaging and fun for students, they also help build students’ confidence in math and support teachers in the classroom.

-To do this we have used technology in a number of ways, some of which our Third Space Learning pupils see everyday when they login to the platform, and others of which are hidden in the behind the scenes, enabling us to do what we do so well!
+To do this we have used technology in a number of ways, some of which our Third Space Learning students see everyday when they log in to the platform, and others of which are hidden in the behind the scenes, enabling us to do what we do so well!

-Using Technology To Create An Engaging Platform For Pupils
+Using Technology To Create An Engaging Platform For Students

-One of the most important elements of our maths interventions is their 1-to-1 nature.
-We have brought together the worlds of technology and face to face teaching, and combined them to create a product that is loved by 1000’s of teachers and primary school pupils across the whole of the UK.
+One of the most important elements of our math interventions is their one to one nature.
+We have brought together the worlds of technology and face to face teaching, and combined them to create a product that is loved by 1000’s of teachers and students.

-Rather than simply having pupils work their way through a series of questions on any given topic, our tutors are there with them every step of the way offering encouragement and incentive to solve the maths problem on their own.
+Rather than simply having students work their way through a series of questions on any given topic, our tutors are there with them every step of the way, offering encouragement and incentive to solve the math problem on their own.
 The importance of education technology in this regard can not be underestimated.

-In their weekly 45 minute session, pupils share an interactive screen with their tutor, communicating through a headset and working their way through the specially selected lesson.
-Rewards are evident throughout the journey, with effort points and images of their favourite sports, animals and more shown by the tutor.
+In their weekly 45 minute session, students share an interactive screen with their tutor, communicating through a headset and working their way through the specially selected lesson.
+Rewards are evident throughout the journey, with effort points and images of their favorite sports, animals and more shown by the tutor.

-The interactive nature of the lessons is something that pupils thoroughly enjoy as it brings their love of technology into the classroom.
-Teaching one pupil gives us the chance to personalise their learning experience and encourage individual learning, and this is a fantastic way to plug any gaps and cement learning amongst targeted pupils.
+The interactive nature of the lessons is something that students thoroughly enjoy, as it brings their love of technology into the classroom.
+Teaching one student gives us the chance to personalize their learning experience and encourage individual learning, and this is a fantastic way to fill any gaps and cement learning amongst targeted students.

 Saving Teachers Time Using Technology – Helping To Find A Work/Life Balance

-Marking, at least for Third Space Learning sessions, is a thing of the past.
-Our intelligent platform generates progress reports on how each individual pupil is doing in their sessions, and these are a great way for teachers to check and judge progress at a glance.
+Grading, at least for Third Space Learning sessions, is a thing of the past.
+Our intelligent platform generates progress reports on how each individual student is doing in their sessions, and these are a great way for teachers to check and judge progress at a glance.

-These reports are sent on a weekly basis alongside longer-term progress reports and overviews, so as a teacher you will have a view of how TSL sessions as a whole are progressing, not just single sessions at a time.
+These reports are sent on a weekly basis and on-demand alongside longer-term progress reports and overviews, so as a teacher you will have a view of how Third Space Learning sessions as a whole are progressing, not just single sessions at a time.

-On occasion, if the lessons are not producing the results we want them to in terms of pupil attainment we make the appropriate changes to ensure that they do.
+On occasion, if the lessons are not producing the results we want them to, in terms of student attainment, we make the appropriate changes to ensure that they do.

 What Is Coming Up – Our Plans To Further Use Education Technology To Constantly Improve The Third Space Platform

 The goal for everyone here at Third Space Learning is to create an intuitive platform that is not only affordable for schools, but also easy for them to use.
-Whilst we like to think we have achieved this, the work that has gone in behind the scenes to get to this stage has been anything but!
+In order to achieve this, we are constantly acting on feedback and seeking ways to improve the user experience.

-As well as an A.I system that can automatically pair each pupil with their ideal lesson, we pay close attention to our tutors and the way they teach the lessons.
-Voice recognition software will soon be helping us prevent one way conversations between tutors and pupils, and to ensure that our tutors continue to engage each and every pupil in every session.
+As well as an A.I system that can automatically pair each student with their ideal lesson, we pay close attention to our tutors and the way they teach the lessons.
+Voice recognition software will soon be helping us prevent one way conversations between tutors and students, and to ensure that our tutors continue to engage each and every student in every session.